swong839/UnityUIandCoroutinesLab/README.md

+**Note** No longer the most recent version of the lab.

-"Completed version of the UI and Coroutines Lab"
+Completed version of the UI and Coroutines Lab